Why Pakistan Is on the Road to Another IMF Bailout

-The new government may seek $10 billion to $15 billion, according to Karachi-based brokerage Insight Securities.
+The new government may need more than $12 billion, Umar said in August.
 That would be higher than the biggest IMF package extended to Pakistan until now, a $7.6 billion loan in 2008.
 The IMF typically provides three-year loan programs under its Extended Fund Facility to help countries facing balance-of-payments crises.
 The loans are often tied to economic targets the government has to meet, for example curbing fiscal or current-account deficits, trimming inflation or allowing more flexibility in currency policy.

 3. Would the IMF be willing to extend yet another loan?

 The Washington-based lender hasn’t commented directly about the possibility.
 This month, it said Pakistan needed significant external funding to stabilize its economy and that recent government efforts weren’t sufficient to stop a mounting financial crisis.
 In a May report, the IMF had weakened Pakistan’s economic growth outlook to 4.7 percent in the year that began in June, from an estimated 5.6 percent in the previous fiscal year.
 On Oct.
 9, it said growth may moderate to 4 percent in 2019 and to about 3 percent in the medium term.